Oops and Daisies

 We tend to share our “zoomed in” moments on social media, like mine on the left.
 But it’s important not to forget that we’re often cropping out our mess with what we share on social media.

 But I think the problem comes in when we try to crop out the “mess,” both literal and figurative and, in real life, ignore it or pretend it’s not there.
-And then when we see those zoomed in moments that others share online, we sometimes forget that people are only showing us a part of their lives.
+Then, when we see those zoomed in moments that others share online, we sometimes forget that people are only showing us a part of their lives.
 Life is messy.
 Life can be hard.
 Life isn’t always fair.

 So I’m making a pledge, right here and now, on this blog to be more open and honest and real and raw and vulnerable.
 To live life less “zoomed in” and more “full picture.”